-- 1. Get the MAC address for your instance of GigaVUE-FM.
-To get the MAC address, click the gear icon on right side of the top navigation bar.
-On the left navigation pane, click About.
+- Get the MAC address for your instance of GigaVUE-FM.
+On the left navigation pane, click and select About to get the MAC address.
 The address is in the MAC Address field.
 Note the address for the next steps. - 2.
 Go to System > Licenses > Fabric Manager/Cloud Licenses and click Activate License.